 CREATING A ONE-PAGER:

-Your goal in creating a leave behind, or “one-pager”, is to have a single document that includes your contact information and most important points.
-The document serves as a reminder to the person you met with of your main points and expertise, with the information needed for them to contact you if they have questions at a later date.
+Your goal in creating a leave behind, or “one-pager,” is to have a single document that includes your contact information and most important points.
+The document serves as a reminder to the person you meet with of your main points and expertise and the information needed for them to contact you if they have questions at a later date.
 It should be clear enough that it could be handed to someone with no prior knowledge of the topic, and they would understand your main points.

 For additional instructions in how to create a leave behind click here.